jvillegasd/Lab2DataSctructure/README.md

 # Lab2 DataSctructure
 In my opinion, a simple Lab

-The lab (Laboratory) was created with a friend (Javier Valencia) and me.
+The lab (Laboratory) solution was created with a friend (Javier Valencia) and me.
 This is very simple:

 The lab consist in a bank that has all the movement regist in a double linked list, all the nodes must has this information: